 Christmas includes a celebration through music.
-(This can cut both ways; I know of some people who have a standing contest each year to see who can avoid hearing The Little Drummer Boy the longest.)
+(This can cut both ways; some people have a standing contest each year to see who can avoid hearing The Little Drummer Boy the longest.)
 But a Christmas without music just wouldn't be Christmas.
 And the day so far has provided a full range.

 Christmas Eve began with a quiet dog walk through Central Park.

 |Everyone knows the names of the dogs, but not their owners.|

 |Madison Square Park, in the Flatiron District, is the home of the original Shake Shack.|

 |Where the Cabs Fill Up|